Namaste For A Beer: A Beercation to Beervana Pt. 9

 Just a hop, skip, and a jump through some construction from Ecliptic is Stormbreaker Brewing.
 Stormbreaker is a nickname that refers to Mt.
 Hood.
 It is also the namesake of a brewery that I fully endorse everyone putting on their beercation list.
 With a large outdoor patio covered by an enormous pergola, there is a ton of room at this place.
 We are stopping for lunch and beers before we continue our Tuesday taproom tour.
 Stormbreaker comes highly recommended and Ron and Denise already have been once on their trip.
 Let’s be honest, any brewery that has a Game of Thrones reference as their beer name is alright with me.

-I order a flight and a turkey and avocado wrap because I am making an attempt to try to be healthy.
+I order a flight and a turkey and avocado wrap because I am making an attempt to try to be healthy and I even started using an steroid like supplement to boost my workout.
 Although, I have severe plate envy when Ron’s brat and Denise’s burger get delivered to the table.
 The beer flight is a set of five in a sturdy wooden tray.
 The sun is shining, but we are enjoying the shade and a slight breeze.
 I keep pinching myself to remind me that I am not dreaming.
 This day could not be any better when I factor in the company, weather, and the setting.

 The beers being served at Stormbreaker are nothing short of stupendous.
 The Total Rekölsch is a great homage to a style that is known for being clean and crisp.
 Nice notes of honey in the malt, this baby finishes so refreshing that you will have to really exercise restraint to not order another one.
 The Cloud Ripper IPA is straight up West Coast goodnesss with a punch of hoppiness right in the mouth.
 What I love about Cloud Ripper is that it is not a palate wrecker and finishes with a clean finish.
 The Right As Rain Pale Ale is juicy, fresh, clean, and balanced.
 It makes me hope that someday my local beer scene will figure out how to brew a good pale ale.